• Skip to primary navigation

 We lose our ability to think clearly.
 We go into survival mode, which doesn’t leave much space for creativity or growth.

 Being in a constant state of survival then becomes a habit that prevents us to cope with stress effectively.
-We create all kinds of unhelpful behaviors, like sabotaging ourselves and being unable to finish the things we start.
+We create all kinds of unhelpful behaviours, like sabotaging ourselves and being unable to finish the things we start.

 Add to that, when you are in this constant state of survival, you become reactive.
 You find yourself feeling stuck, overwhelmed and anxious.